Monday, 13 May 2013

 HOSPITAL LIVING - KITTY STYLE!

 This dear friend would come in every couple of days purely to ensure NHS was serving quality meals.
-Quality Control Guy also paid all my bills, holiday payments and monthly rent (as when you're brain damaged, suffering from short term memory loss and afraid you're about to die/already dead, not only are pins/passwords et al incredibly taxing on your mind, but the least of your concern).
+Quality Control Guy also paid all my bills, holiday payments and monthly rent (as when you're brain damaged, suffering from short-term memory loss and afraid you're about to die/already dead, not only are pins/passwords et al incredibly taxing on your mind, but the least of your concern).

 inverted commas on purpose because she's a creep) and dairy.

-What a truly extraordinary (and creative) soul!
+What a truly extraordinary (+ creative) soul!

-Did the description above (regarding an endoscopy performed for goodness knows why!
+Did the description above (regarding an invasive endoscopy performed for goodness knows why!
 They even want to do another one for good measure!) make you picture this (above) kitty in some serious blood vessel footage?!
 Me too!

 The diagram (below) is how the endoscopy actually involves.